KahunaSystems/KahunaJailBreakDetection/README.md

 KahunaJailBreakDetection.isJailbroken()
 ```

+## Required methods to be written in appdelegate class.
+> _Note:_
-## Write checkDeviceRooted method in appdelegate class and call in applicationWillEnterForeground method.
+Call checkDeviceRooted in applicationWillEnterForeground method
 ```swift
 func checkDeviceRooted() {
     let jailbreak = KahunaJailBreakDetection.sharedInstance() as!
 KahunaJailBreakDetection